 The WWICJJ 2018 national conference is open to all women who work in the corrections and juvenile justice profession in any discipline, including peace officers, health care providers, administrators and executives, and will feature workshops, training, exhibits and opportunities for networking.

-The theme of the 2018 conference is “Transcend.”
-Workshops will be held to address organizational transformation and how correctional and juvenile justice agencies are transcending traditional roles and evolving as society’s expectations change.
+The theme of the 2018 conference was “Transcend.”
+Workshops were held to address organizational transformation and how correctional and juvenile justice agencies are transcending traditional roles and evolving as society’s expectations change.
 Speakers will provide training to help women transcend gender-related occupational barriers and become effective leaders.